mwitzenm/ldev/README.md

     > ⚠ NOTE: On windows you should execute these commands in powershell running in administrative context.

     > ☕ Take break, this steps take about 20 - 25 minutes to complete

 1. Access the GUI [https://console.oc.local:8443](https://console.oc.local:8443)
     ```
     Username: admin
     Password: sandbox
     ```
-1. Follow [the instructions](/docs/usage.md#install-the-cli) to install kubectl/oc for your platform

 ## Localdev workflow